 Founded as Janicki Machine Design in 1993 by Peter and Susan Janicki, the company’s first innovation was to introduce machined composites to the marine manufacturing industry.
 Peter Janicki’s marine molds were significantly less expensive and faster to produce than the hand lay-up techniques used at the time.
 Janicki Industries has grown by expanding these composite fabrication and CNC machining capabilities to aerospace, transportation and wind energy markets.

 JI’s proprietary 5-axis mills are specifically designed to handle complex, large-scale high-precision projects.
 The company’s R&D lab continually raises the bar by introducing new composite fabrication materials and techniques.
 Using experience gained by servicing multiple industries, Janicki Industries applies advanced composite technology to solve any part and tooling problem.
 The company’s proven ability to innovate in response to customer needs is one of our core capabilities.

 Today Peter Janicki and his brother John Janicki (President of JI) lead a talented team of engineers with advanced degrees in mechanical engineering, electrical engineering, industrial design, computer science and chemistry.
 Production staff is trained and committed to only the highest level of quality at every step.
 Sophisticated enterprise-wide software system from SAP integrates our business information from sales, to project management, through design and manufacturing, including supplier management and customer support.
 This ensures that each job is delivered on-time and on-budget.
 Every step is transparent to the customer in real-time.
-More than 600 people work at Janicki Industries, advancing state-of-the-art composite fabrication and precision machining to solve the most demanding engineering and manufacturing challenges.
+Employees at Janicki Industries use state-of-the-art composite fabrication processes and precision machining to solve the most demanding engineering and manufacturing challenges for our customers.